TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/35 - Habakkuk/Habakkuk 1/Habakkuk 1.6.md

 ---

-For, lo, I raise up the Chaldeans, that bitter and hasty nation, that march through the breadth of the earth, to possess dwelling-places that are not theirs.
+For, behold, I raise up the Chaldeans, that bitter and hasty nation, that march through the breadth of the earth, to possess dwelling places that are not theirs.